 Purchase a Generator

 If your needs mean you cannot go without power, you might consider getting a generator for your home.
-A licensed electrician should come evaluate your needs and help you choose the right model of generator.
+A certified electrician should come evaluate your needs and help you choose the right model of generator.
 The electrician can also install and test it in advance, teaching you how to use it safely.

-To explore installing a generator at your home or to answer any other power outage-related questions, call the professionals at Absolute Electrical, Heating and Air.
+To explore installing a generator at your home or to answer any other power outage-related questions, call the professionals at Absolute Electrical Heating and Air.